 If you keep on forgetting things you might have a problem.
 Alzheimer’s Disease is a cognitive disease and is the

 Alzheimer’s is caused by two primary markers.
-The first is the production of amyloid beta protein (Aβ) which clusters between cell signal pathways.
+The first is the production of amyloid beta protein which clusters between cell signal pathways.
 These amyloid plaques block communication between neurons.
-These blockades particularly affect cognitive function, like speech, motor function, memory, etc.
+These blockades particularly affect cognitive function like speech, motor function, memory etc.

 Through this, they may slow the loss of mental cognition and prevent neuron loss.
 Cannabinoids have neuroprotective properties and protect healthy brain cells.
 Cannabinoids do this through acting on our endocannabinoid system (ECS), an internal bodily system that regulates chemical, neural, and overall bodily homeostasis.

-cannabisMD cites novel clinical trials and explains scientific data on using cannabis as a natural, alternative treatment for Alzheimer’s.
-Though anecdotal evidence is plenty of the medicinal effects of cannabis, we offer systematically gathered factual information so you can make educated choices when treating Alzheimer’s disease.
+cannabisMD cites novel clinical trials and explain scientific data on using cannabis as a natural, alternative treatment for Alzheimer’s.
+Though anecdotal evidence is plenty with the medicinal effects of cannabis, we offer systematically gathered factual information, so you can make educated choices when treating Alzheimer’s disease.